-Truth Serum
+Truth Serum – Installation

-This project explored the experimental use of psychopharmacology in relation to security culture as pursued by the Department of Homeland Security in USA< and intelligence services in UK.
-A gallery-based installation consisting of two rooms, multiple videos and audio, led to an offsite immersive experiment, in which visitors were interrogated as part of a performance experience.
-A catalogue essay ‘The Psychopharmacology of Truthfulness’ was written by Nicholas Langlitz.
+This project explored the experimental use of psychopharmacology in relation to security culture as pursued by the Department of Homeland Security in USA and intelligence services in the UK.
+Its context linked the extraordinary renditions programme to the persecution of artists engaged with bioart in the USA.

-Truth Serum – an Immersive Experiment
+Truth Serum – Experimental Event

-Video documenting some of the self-experimenters made by FACT learning team is available on Youtube here
+Video documenting some of the self-experimenters made by FACT learning team is available on Youtube here:

 Commissioned and supported by Arts Catalyst, London.